bdixon300/hft_system/README.md

-market data feed handler
+HFT System
 =========
-Hobby project to build a low latency HFT market data feed handler.
+Hobby project to build a low latency HFT system.
-This project holds a UDP multicast server for testing, that publishes market data messages using Nasdaq ITCH protocol.
+This project holds a UDP multicast server that parses a PCAP file from a real trading day on Nasdaq.
+This server acts as a mock simulation of a server from a real exchange, that publishes market data messages using Nasdaq ITCH protocol.

-The client then listens to the packets and parses them for building an in memory orderbook.
+The remaining components make up a low latency HFT system.
+This includes a UDP multicast client that listens to network packets, parses the ITCH messages and builds a set of in memory orderbooks from the messages.
+These orderbooks are monitored by the strategy engines to discover trading oppportunities.
+When an opportunity is found the strategy engine sends orders out to the exchange server using the OUTCH protocol.

 [![Build Status]
     (https://travis-ci.org/bdixoin/orderbook.svg)]